junxit/us-congress-bills-119/bill.md

 ## § 17.
 Additional agreements

 Section 18 (16 U.S.C.
 973p) is amended by striking “Within 30 days after” and all that follows and inserting “The Secretary may establish procedures for review of any agreements for additional fishing access entered into pursuant to the Treaty.”.

-## § 18.
-Authorization of appropriations

-Section 20(a) (16 U.S.C.
-973r(a)) is amended to read as follows:

-> - **(a)** There are authorized to be appropriated such sums as may be necessary for carrying out the purposes and provisions of the Treaty and this Act for fiscal year 2025 and each fiscal year thereafter.